letavia/Coollaboration/README.md

 # Coollaboration
-Coollaboration project by MAD16 team from Hack4Good This is only the backend code and not finished yet.
+Coollaboration project source code by MAD16 team from Hack4Good challenge.

+The code is for the backend process and still need development.